bitzec/bitzec-swing/README.md

    3.1.
 If you have built Zcash from source code:

-     Assuming you have already built from source code [Zcash](https://z.cash/) in directory `/home/user/zcash/src` (for example - this is the typical build dir. for Zcash v1.1.0) which contains the command line tools `zcash-cli` and `zcashd` you need to take the created JAR files and copy them to directory `/home/user/zcash/src` (the same dir. that contains `zcash-cli` and `zcashd`).
+     Assuming you have already built from source code [Zcash](https://z.cash/) in directory `/home/user/zcash/src` (for example - this is the typical build dir. for Zcash v1.1.0) which contains the command line tools `bitzec-cli` and `bitzecd` you need to take the created JAR files and copy them to directory `/home/user/zcash/src` (the same dir. that contains `bitzec-cli` and `bitzecd`).
 Example copy command:
       ```
       user@ubuntu:~/build-dir/ZECmate-swing-wallet$ cp -R -v ./build/jars/* /home/user/zcash/src
       ```